 The Regulations clarify that Businesses can calculate the value of the personal data (for purposes of determining non-discrimination violations) through different metrics, including by determining the revenue generated by or expenses related to the Sale, collection, or retention of data, or the average value to the Business of the Sale, collection, or deletion of a typical Consumer’s data.

 Companies that are subject to the CCPA will want to consider submitting comments or otherwise participating in the public meetings and/or submitting comments through their trade associations or through smaller coalitions formed specifically to address CCPA rulemaking process.
-If your company would like to submit written comments or participate in one of the hearings, please contact Karen Neuman.

 We will continue to monitor developments and keep you updated of key developments.